raindrop18-code/fitness-girlies/index.md

+# Hello there 👋
 ---
-# title: Welcome to my homepage
+# Welcome to my homepage
 ---
-# Hello there 👋
 ---
 welcome to my personal site! this is a place I will be sharing personal projects, thoughts and anything that interests me.
 ---